Shalini1515/6th--SEM/OOMD/3_StockMaintenance/SRS.md

         Customer can be able to pay bills

-        Customers can and check whether the particular product is present in the store or not.
+        Customers can  check whether the particular product is present in the store or not.

     Non-Functional Requirements: